 Planning a well-deserved stay away with the kids?
-There are loads of things to do in Newcastle, whether you’ve got a J.K.
-Rowling wannabe or an aspiring detective in the family!
+There are loads of things to do in Newcastle, whether you’ve got a budding scientist or an aspiring detective in the family!
 What makes the city especially good for little legs is that it’s compact and easy to get around on foot or by Metro.

 Plant yourselves right in the middle of it all at our Newcastle aparthotel and use this guide to get some inspiration for your trip.

 LIFE SCIENCE CENTRE

 The Life Science Centre is a must for budding young scientists.
 You could easily spend a whole day here, it’s absolutely huge and packed to the rafters with scientific fun for all ages.
 Shh – just don’t tell the kids that they’re actually learning!

 The brain zone will boggle your minds with optical illusions and lots of interactive activities to try.
 Our favourite exhibit is one that dares you to drink from a water fountain which looks like a toilet (eek!).
 In the experiment zone kids can don a little lab coat, get to grips with a pipette and have a go at some experiments.

 There are exhibitions that change throughout the year (we caught the We are Aliens), the north’s biggest planetarium, live demonstrations, a new 7 Digistar Technology - Explore the Solar System, from the valleys of Mars to the deep oceans of Jupiter’s moon, Europa.
 You.
 Have.
 To.
 Go.

 Where: Life Science Centre, Times Square, Newcastle Upon Tyne, NE1 4EP

 Family-friendly isn’t the first word that springs to mind when you think of contemporary art but the Baltic goes against the grain.
 Think colourful and tactile exhibitions and artworks, which will capture imaginations, in big, open gallery spaces.